Myriad Colors Phantom World: Anime

 An anime television series aired between 7 January and 31 March 2016 on ABC Asahi, Tokyo MX, TV Aichi, and BS11.
 The series was directed by Tatsuya Ishihara and written by Fumihiko Shimo, with animation produced by Kyoto Animation.
 Kazumi Ikeda handled the series' character designs, and also served as the chief animation director.
 Shinpei Sawa provided the designs for the Phantoms.
 The series' music was composed by Effy.
 Additionally, Ryuuta Nakagami served as director of photography; Mikiko Watanabe was the series' art director; Kana Miyata provided the color key; Hiroshi Karata was in charge of accessories planning; and Yota Tsuruoka was the sound director.
 The opening theme song is "Naked Dive" by Screen Mode, while the ending theme is "Junshin Always" (純真Always) by Azusa Tadokoro.
 The anime was released on seven Blu-ray and DVD compilation volumes containing two episodes and one picture drama each between 6 April and 5 October 2016.
 An original video animation was bundled with the seventh volume.
-Funimation released the series in North America on home video, and Madman Entertainment distributes the title in Australia and New Zealand on behalf of Funimation.
+Crunchyroll streamed the series, while Funimation released the series in North America on home video, and Madman Entertainment distributes the title in Australia and New Zealand on behalf of Funimation.